Frederick IV of Denmark: Later life

-During the king's last years he fell afflicted with weak health suffering from dropsy (edema) and the consequences of an accident in an explosion in a cannon foundry in Copenhagen.
-He also had private sorrows that inclined him toward Pietism.
-That form of faith would rise to prevalence during the reign of his son.
-On his last years, Frederick IV asked the loyalty of his son in order to protect Queen Anna Sophie.
-Despite the growing weakness, he set in 1730 on a muster travel, he reached Gottorp but had to return, and died in Odense, on the day after his 59th birthday.
-He was buried in Roskilde Cathedral, the mausoleum of Danish royalty.
+During the King's last years he had dropsy (oedema), and was also affected by the consequences of an accident in an explosion in a cannon foundry in Copenhagen.
+He also had private sorrows that inclined him toward Pietism, a form of faith that would rise to prevalence during the reign of his son.
+During his last years, Frederick IV asked for the loyalty of his son in order to protect Queen Anna Sophie.
+Despite the growing weakness, he set in 1730 on a muster travel; he reached Gottorp but had to return, and died in Odense, on the day after his 59th birthday.
+He was buried in Roskilde Cathedral, the site of the mausoleum of Danish royalty.

 Issue

 With his first queen, Duchess Louise of Mecklenburg-Güstrow: